replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 !!! note "WARNING"
     Ads are provided only for AndroidTv devices.

-Displaying ads is simillar to displaying Recommendation Center.
+Displaying ads is similar to displaying Recommendation Center.
 They may be shown wherever you place them inside your app, but you need to include a Placement parameter to indicate the specific location.

 You can use the same Placements as are pointed in [Placements section](#placements).